SarahMeinie/LocaliApp/Locali_API/README.md

-Our backend API is running on our Ubuntu Server in the cloud, however shoukd you wish to recreate our server and run our code follow the steps below:
+Our backend API is running on our Ubuntu Server in the cloud, however should you wish to recreate our server and run our code follow the steps below:

 ## Installing requirements and creating the virtual environment